 Metastatic brain tumor

-A metastatic brain tumor is cancer that started in another part of the body and spread to the brain.
+A metastatic brain tumor is cancer that started in another part of the body and has spread to the brain.

 Brain tumor - metastatic (secondary); Cancer - brain tumor (metastatic)